bioinformatics-core-shared-training/data-sharing/slides.md

 # Which data to share?

 - publications
-  - results
+  - results and figures
-- raw data, results and figures
+- raw data
 - processes: methods used
 - codes: software and scripts